Convergence of nonlocal geometric flows to anisotropic mean curvature motion: Introduction

-\begin{thm} Let $K$ satisfy all the assumptions in Section \ref{sec:K}.
-Let $u_0:\Rd \to \R$ be a Lipchitz continuous function which is constant outside a compact set.
-Let $u_\eps, u: [0,+\infty)\times\Rd \to \R$ be respectively the unique continuous viscosity solution to \eqref{eq:nlc-eq} and \eqref{eq:loc-eq}, with initial datum $u_0$.
+\begin{theorem} Let $K$ satisfy all the assumptions in Section \ref{sec:K}.
+Let $u_0\colon \Rd \to \R$ be a Lipschitz continuous function that is constant outside a compact set.
+Let $u_\ep, u\colon [0,+\infty)\times\Rd \to \R$ be respectively the unique continuous viscosity solution to \eqref{eq:nlc-eq} and \eqref{eq:loc-eq}, with initial datum $u_0$.
 Then

-\end{thm} We recall that this result has been obtained, under different assumptions and with a different rescaling, in \cite[Thm 1.4]{dfm:convergenceof}.